ldynia/git-workshop/readme.md

 $ ls
 readme.md
 ```
-What the hell append?
+Wait the moment.
+What the hell happened?
 Are we missing a file along with the 18 minutes of Watergate?
 Didn't we create a file few seconds ago?
 Yes we did.
-Hold your forces and don't panic the file is still there.
-What happened is, we created a file (commit) on the develop branch and we switch the branches.
-Because of that master branch is behind the `develop` branch, and because of that we cannot see the file on `master` branch.
-Too much talking.
-Let's have a loop at it.
+Hold your horses and don't panic the file is still there.
+What happened is, we created a file (commit) on the `develop` branch and we switch the branches.
+Because of two different snapshots stored on branches the `master` branch is behind the `develop` branch, and because of that we cannot see the file on `master` branch.

+Too much talking let's have a loop at it.

 ```shell
 $ git checkout develop